- Andy Burnett BUFFALO, NY

 - Zach Stapleton-Jones ST. PETERSBURG, FL

-Andy is Patient Zero, infecting the rest of us with the KI ethos: Only work with people who make you laugh.
 Andy’s work in deliberate creativity was the inspiration behind the first Sandpit in the U.K. (called Ideas Labs in the U.S.).
 He is a recovering academic who holds an undergraduate degree in Management Science from Loughborough University and a Master’s degree in Creativity and Change Management from the State University of New York in Buffalo.
-Andy served as a research fellow at the Cranfield School of Management, where he co-developed the Centre for Creativity.
+Andy served as a research fellow in the Entrepreneurship department of the Cranfield School of Management, where he co-developed the Centre for Creativity.
 He is one of KI’s tech gurus, developing KI’s virtual events.

 Andy’s co-workers appreciate his empowering style.
 They note he has never been heard telling anyone what they ‘should’ do.
 Co-workers and clients alike appreciate the way he listens to their stream of consciousness ideas or the challenges they are experiencing.
 He summarizes what he has heard, giving a novel perspective on how to move forward or resolve difficulties.